 |The popular composite of Fathers Zamora, Gomez and Burgos.
 Wikicommons|

-The martyred Filipino priests: Jose Burgos, Mariano Gomez, and Jacinto Zamora died on February 17, 1872.
+The martyred Filipino priests: Jose Burgos, Mariano Gomes, and Jacinto Zamora died on February 17, 1872.

 They were falsely implicated in the Cavite uprising and executed by garroted in Bagumbayan (now Rizal Park).
 The governor-general at that time was Rafael Izquierdo.

-Father Mariano Gomez de los Angeles was born in 1799 and became secular curate of Bacoor, Cavite on June 2, 1824.
+Father Mariano Gomes de los Angeles was born in 1799 and became secular curate of Bacoor, Cavite on June 2, 1824.
 Father Gomez was a strong advocate of secularization.

 Father Jacinto Zamora was born in Pandacan and became a priest in 1859.
 He was parish priest in Mariquina when he developed a gambling habit.
 He loved playing a card game popular during the Spanish period called panguingue.
 He also placed bets in cockfights.